Los Angeles Angels: Logos, uniforms and colors

-In 1986, the Angels adopted the "big A" on top of a baseball as their new logo, with the shadow of California in the background.
 After the "big A" was done in 1992, the Angels returned to their roots and re-adopted the interlocking "CA" logo with some differences.
 The Angels used this logo from 1993 to 1996, during that time, the "CA" was either on top of a blue circle or with nothing else.
+The team's uniforms were largely influenced by the original 1960s uniforms, while also incorporating blue piping and the "CA" on the left sleeve.
+The blue cap with red bill remained as the home cap, while a new all-blue cap was used as a road cap.
+In 1995, the Angels added a blue alternate uniform with white piping, incorporating the "CA" on the left chest and the team name on the left sleeve.